-Brand searches are a great indicator of things like:
+Brand searches are a great indicator of things like

-- Word of Mouth - people are talking about your business - hell yeah! 👍🏽
+• Word of Mouth - people are talking about your business - hell yeah! 👍🏽

-- Traditional Advertising - radio, TV, newspapers & any other untrackable marketing paying dividends.
+• Traditional Advertising - radio, TV, newspapers & any other untrackable marketing paying dividends.

-- Brand Awareness - any above the line/top of funnel marketing - that's getting your business name in front of more people.
+• Brand Awareness - any above the line/top of funnel marketing - that's getting your business name in front of more people.

-- Repeat Customers - visitors coming back for more.
+• Repeat Customers - visitors coming back for more.

-- High Intent Research - especially for longer decision-making purchases (B2B businesses, take note).
+• High Intent Research - especially for longer decision-making purchases (B2B businesses, take note).

 It's important to note that nearly all forms of marketing lead to someone making a Google search.
 Way more people search your name than enter your URL - it's just easier, with fewer chances for stuffing up.

-Well, it all comes down to a couple of key factors:
+It all comes down to a couple of key factors:

 1. Search Competition